Hi, I'm Natalie.

 Do you work with couples, children, teens and families?Nope, I do not.
 As much as I love the whole fam, I have found that working with individual adults is my true calling.
 Please see my referrals list for amazing therapists with these other specialties.

 Do you offer in-person therapy?
 Virtual therapy?Yes and yes!
-I have in-person availabilities in Pasadena on Thursdays and Friday afternoons (pre-screening required for Covid safety) and virtual appointments on Thursdays, Fridays and every-other-Monday.
+I have in-person availabilities in Pasadena on Thursdays all day and Friday afternoons (pre-screening required for Covid safety) and virtual appointments on Mondays, Thursdays and Fridays.
 Virtual appointments are only open to clients who will be residing in California for the duration of their therapy.
+Learn more about in-person therapy in Pasadena.
+Learn more about online therapy in California.

 What do all of those letters mean after a therapist's name?A psychiatrist is a medical doctor who prescribes psychiatric medication A psychologist is a doctorate level clinician who can provide psychological testing and talk therapy A counselor is a general term for licensed clinicians (such as Licensed Mental Health Counselor or Licensed Professional Clinical Counselor) as well as people who provide other types of counsel (such as a spiritual counselor) A clinical social worker is a clinician who also has an educational background in social justice A therapist is a general term that could describe a number of different types of healing professionals (such as a physical therapist or massage therapist) A psychotherapist is someone who practices talk therapy and often carries the designation of Licensed Marriage and Family Therapist and helps people with issues in their life related to mental health and difficulties in relationships A life coach can support people in a number of areas of life but isn't licensed by a state board Phew!
 I am a psychotherapist with an LMFT license.